Higuy8000/UE4CompilationTool/README.md

 This tool allows you to cook, package, and upload your UE4 games to Steam.
 It is quick and rudimentary, but can help you iterate builds and get them up to Steam much faster by automating the process.

+## Prerequisites

+To use this tool you need:
+* a. the Steamworks SDK downloaded.
+* b.
+Unreal Engine 4 installed.

+The UE4 Compilation Tool assumes you already have a basic idea on how these two prerequisites work, and that you already know how to compile and upload your project.

 ## Getting Started

 The general idea is that this tool is your one stop hub for: